Welcome to the pages about my books some published, while some are still to be published while others are ongoing project's.

 Volume II continues the history from the end of WW1 to the beginning of WW2.

 This was a time when Henry Robb started out without a shipyard, and ultimately went on to own all three of the existing yards.
-Many fine ships were built for service world-wide along with the largest sailing ship, Kobenhavn, ever built in the British Isles.
+Many fine ships were built for service world-wide along with the largest sailing ship, ever built in the British Isles.
 This ship was in fact built twice, having been involved in one of the greatest mysteries of the sea when she went missing with all hands the tale of the Kobenhavn remains one of the unsolved mysteries of the sea.
 Ships powered by steam and the introduction of the marine oil engine, pioneered by Henry Robb.
 All through the great depression when at least one ship was on the slipway at Leith, most other yards had closed.
 Many ships built in this era would go on to feature in most of the world’s fleets during the dark days of the war to arrive in 1939.

 Shown on the left is the brand new cover just designed by the publishers.

-LEITH-BUILT SHIPS VOL. II They Once Were Shipbuilders is to be published by Whittles Publishing.
-Due for release 2020, we shall announce the publishing date soon.
+LEITH-BUILT SHIPS VOL. II LEITH SHIPYARDS, 1918 to 1939 is to be published by Whittles Publishing.
+Due for release late 2020, or early 2021, we shall announce the publishing date soon.

 THEY ONCE WERE SHIPBUILDERS

 The Leith–built shipbuilding story continues in this third volume covering the time just after World War Two finished.

 As the men came back from the front, the women working at the yard lost their jobs and the World looked forward.